vroger11/diffusers-tutorial/README.md

-# Diffuser tutorials
+# Diffusers tutorials

-Welcome to the Diffuser Tutorials repository by vroger11!
-This collection of tutorials is designed to help you explore and understand the [diffuser library](https://github.com/huggingface/diffusers) by reproducing some exercises from the [deeplearning.ai course](https://www.deeplearning.ai/short-courses/how-diffusion-models-work/) and beyond (coming soon).
+Welcome to the Diffusers Tutorials repository by vroger11!
+This collection of tutorials is designed to help you explore and understand the [diffusers library](https://github.com/huggingface/diffusers) by reproducing some exercises from the [deeplearning.ai course](https://www.deeplearning.ai/short-courses/how-diffusion-models-work/) and beyond (coming soon).

 ## Installation